osquery/osquery/docs/wiki/installation/cli-flags.md

 `--logger_mode=640`

 File mode for output log files (provided as an octal string).
-Note that this affects both the query result log and the status logs.
-**Warning**: If run as root, log files may contain sensitive information!
+Note that this affects both the query result log and the status logs. **Warning**: If run as root, log files may contain sensitive information!

 `--value_max=512`

 Maximum returned row value size.

-## Distributed Flags
+## Distributed query service flags

 `--distributed_plugin=tls`